ARGOeu/argodoc/content/guides/sync.md

 	TopoSelectGroupOfEndpoints = Monitored:Y, Scope:EGI, Production:Y
 	TopoSelectGroupOfGroups = Monitored:Y, Scope:EGI

 This is an example of the job that fetchs topology from GOCDB since `TopoType` attribute is set to `GOCDB`. `Profiles` is an attribute relevant to `poem-connector.py` so for this job `poem-connector.py` will write CLOUD-MON profile in EGI_Cloudmon job folder under /EGI directory. `Topo*` attributes are relevant for `topology-gocdb-connector.py`. `TopoFeed` attribute in the context of the GOCDB topology is optional.
-If it's specified, it will override default `TopologyGOCDB` source (specified in `global.conf`) for this job.
+If it's specified, it will override default source of topology which is https://goc.egi.eu/gocdbpi/

 Topology is separated in two abstracts:

 - group of groups
 - group of service endpoints

 Service endpoints are grouped either by the means of _Sites_ or _Service groups_.
 Those are listed and represented as an upper level abstract of group of service endpoints - group of groups.
 Customer can fetch either _Sites_ and their corresponding endpoints or _Service groups_ and their corresponding endpoints per job, but not both of them.
 What is being fetched is specified with `TopoFetchType` option/job attribute.
-For each abstract there will be written either `TopologyGroupOfGroups` or `TopologyGroupOfServices` files into appropriate job folder. `TopoSelectGroupOfGroups` and `TopoSelectGroupOfEndpoints` options are used for further filtering.
+For each abstract there will be written `TopologyGroupOfGroups` and `TopologyGroupOfEndpoints` filenames (specified in `global.conf`) into appropriate job folder. `TopoSelectGroupOfGroups` and `TopoSelectGroupOfEndpoints` options are used for further filtering.
 Values are set of tags used for picking up matching entity existing in the given abstract.
 Tags for group of groups are different for Sites and Service groups.
 In contrary, set of tags for groups of endpoints remains the same no matter what type of fetch customer specified.

 So, in a `TopoFetchType` option customer can either specify: